rurz/PixelsGT.jl/README.md

-# Pixels.jl - A package to transform pixelated screens
+# PixelsGT.jl - A package to transform pixelated screens

 #### Alejandro R. Urzúa